Email Service Requirements

 - Email is disabled immediately upon separation/last day worked.
 If such separation is for cause, email privileges may be immediately revoked without notice.

-- Email is retained for 60 days after the last day worked and then deleted.
+- Email is retained for 1 year after last day worked and then deleted.
+An Out-of-Office reply can be placed on an employee's mailbox directing senders to another party at the University.

-- When deemed critical to ongoing business needs, access to the former employee's email will be granted to departmental supervisors.
-Approval is required from either Human Resources or Legal Affairs.
+- When deemed critical to ongoing business needs, access to the former employees' email will be granted to departmental supervisors.
+Approval is required from Legal Affairs.

-- The use of an automated response/bounce message for former employees can be applied for 60 days from the last day worked if approved by both the former employee's supervisor and Human Resources.
+- The use of an automated response/bounce message for former employees can be applied for 1 year from last day worked if approved by both the former employee's Supervisor and/or Human Resources.
 The messages must contain information for senders to direct questions for University business to a contact at Duquesne University and may contain new personal/business contact information for the former employee if appropriate and approved.

 - For graduated students, email is disabled 13 months after graduation.
 Email is purged 60 days following the end of the 13th month.